gdm413229/swwmgz_m/README.md

 The **Spreadgun** uses 10 gauge ammunition, apparently just for the sake of making it feel more powerful due to the increased recoil.

-### 10Ga shells ~ Replaces Shells, Ethereal Arrows, Chaos Device/Banishment Device
+### 10Ga shells ~ Replaces Clip / Shells, Wand Crystal / Ethereal Arrows, Chaos Device / Banishment Device
 ![](docimg/shells.png)

 Available in the following types, with varying chances of appearing depending